crnlc/PlayHide/README.md

 3. Click Connect to join into the VPN Network

 ### Server
-1. Start in Menu Setup or look in driver dir a 2nd TAP Adapter by execute the Add Server Tap.cmd
-2. (Optional) Rename in Windows the new Adapter to PlayHide Server (no required by using Single Tab Driver with Setup)
+1. Set the ServerMode to 1 in Settings.ini
 3. Forward Port 1400 as UDP or Configure your own in the Settings.ini
-4. Start PlayHide Server
+4. Start PlayHide VPN
-5. Configure the Client in server.ini with your Domain/DynDNS/IP
+5. Configure the Client in server_custom.ini with your Domain/DynDNS/IP

 ## Issues / Troubleshooting?
 - Make sure your 3rd party Firewall get access to Port 1400 as UDP (only Windows Firewall tested)